jamescasia/FlappyBirdCocos/README.md

 # FlappyBirdCocos
-Coding my own flappy game with Cocos Creator 1.9
+This is a Flappy Bird Demo made with Cocos Creator 1.9